6 steps to build a neural network in OpenNN

 • A scaling layer.

-This architecture is already defined in OpenNN as ClassificationNetwork, it can be created as follows:
+This architecture is already defined in OpenNN as ClassificationNetwork and can be created as follows:

 // Neural network architecture